wp-plugins/post-state-tags/readme.txt

 == Screenshots ==

-1. Screenshot sample with default colors
+1. Screenshot sample with default colors for a variety of post types

 == Changelog ==